Amazon shares slide as higher spending overshadows revenue beat

 “Amazon is throwing a lot out there to try to drive growth,” BofA Merrill Lynch analysts wrote in a note.
 The brokerage cut its price target on the stock to $420 from $435, citing lower comparable multiples in the sector.

 Amazon shares were trading at $308.58 after about 40 minutes on trade on the Nasdaq.
-The stock was the second-biggest loser on the S&P 500 index .SPX.
+The stock was the second-biggest loser on the S&P 500 index.

 Amazon, which reported after the close of trading on Thursday, forecast an operating loss of $55 million to $455 million for the second quarter, compared with a profit of $79 million in the same quarter last year.